viniciusfl/IC_porta_arduino/README.md

 # Project of Scientific Research (CNPq)

-This project has as objective the construction of a **Key Card Door Lock** with basic hardware and software.
+This project has as objective the construction of a **Key Card Door Lock** using basic hardware and software.

 **Materials used for the *hardware*:**
 1. Doit ESP32 devkit V1